West Metro Senior Softball

 - There will be no league sanctioned gathering following the games.
 There will be no picnic lunches.
 Gatherings post-game will be at each individual’s discretion.

 - There will be no beverages (beer, soda or water included) provided.
 Players should bring their own water.
-(We are waiting for Eden Prairie’s decision whether or not to turn on the water fountain at the park.)

 - Pregame batting practice will be left to player discretion.
 However, for those choosing to participate, social distancing must be maintained at all times.